High Holy Days

 Since its founding in 1985, Bet Ha’am has committed to being a house of worship where all feel welcome.
 We invite you to join us for any Bet Ha’am service or event, including High Holy Day worship.
 There is no charge to join us and no tickets.
 We hope that you–Jewish or non-Jewish, Mainer or guest visiting from away–will join us at this time of community celebration.

 We usher in the High Holy Days with a congregant-led contemplative service, featuring readings, music, and meditation.
+This prerecorded service will be made available on September 12 at 5:00 PM.

 Each year, we offer three services to mark the start of the Jewish New Year: An evening service for the start of the holiday, then a family and a traditional service on Rosh Hashanah day.
-We hold the Tashlich ceremony at our own reflecting pool.

 This solemn day begins with Kol Nidre.
 We hold both a family and traditional service in the morning, and continue our worship in the afternoon with a service for meditation and healing, study sessions, Yizkor, and Neilah.
 We break-the-fast with a community potluck.